project-chip/connectedhomeip/provision/README.md

 ```
 python3 ./provision.py --inputs example.json
 ```
-Which will set the connected device with discriminator 3840, product ID 32773, and use 15000 SPAKE2+ iterations.
+Which will set the connected device with discriminator **3840**, product ID **32773**, and use **15000** SPAKE2+ iterations.
 However, if you run instead:
 ```
 python3 ./provision.py --inputs example.json --discriminator 2748 --product_id 0x8006 --spake2p_iterations 10000
 ```
-The connected device will be set with discriminator 2748 (instead of 3840), product ID 32774 (instead of 32773), and use 10000 SPAKE2+ iterations (instead of 15000).
+The connected device will be set with discriminator **2748** (instead of 3840), product ID **32774** (instead of 32773), and use **10000** SPAKE2+ iterations (instead of 15000).

-For each run, `provision.py` will generate a local file `./latest.json`, containing the arguments compiled from the different sources.
+For each run, `provision.py` will generate a local file `latest.json`, containing the arguments compiled from the different sources.
 Example input files may be found under `./inputs/`:
 ```
 python3 ./provision.py --inputs inputs/develop.json
 ```
+NOTE:
+    In earlier versions, the JSON files where found under `./config`.
+Version 2.x uses two kinds of files: parameters (YAML) and inputs (JSON).

 ### Default Arguments

-To ease development and testing, either `provision.py` or the firmware provide defaults for all arguments.
+To ease development and testing, either the Provision Tool or the firmware provide defaults for all arguments.
 The only arguments that are truly mandatory are `vendor_id`, and `product_id`, and these are included in `defaults.json`.
-Test certificates may be auto-generated using the `--generate` flag (provided the `chip-cert` can be found either in the default location or through the `--cert-tool` argument).
+Test certificates may be auto-generated using the `--generate` flag (provided the `chip-cert` can be found, either in the default location, or through the `--cert-tool` argument).
 For instance, you may run:
 ```
 python3 ./provision.py --vendor_id 0x1049 --product_id 0x8005 --generate